Learn-Together-Pro/CgArt/curriculum/tasks/3_aestetics/6_different_color_schemas.md

 # 6 different color schemas
 Create art in Blender and make 6 renders with different color schemas

-REMARK: This exercise is given to test test your understanding of the material and foster the development of imagination.
+REMARK: This exercise will teach you to better identify and understand color schemes and in the future will be easier to choose them for your compositions

 REQUIREMENTS: All renders should be provided in one image and color schemes must be signed